wswoodruff/ng2-toastr/README.md

-Angular: Toaster (ng2-toastr)
+Angular Toaster Module (ng2-toastr)
 ===================

 [![](https://img.shields.io/badge/npm-v4.0.0-brightgreen.svg)](https://www.npmjs.com/package/ng2-toastr)

 The lib is inspired by [angular-toastr] (https://github.com/Foxandxss/angular-toastr), and will show bootstrap-like toasts.
 Please update Modern Angular (v4.0.0+) latest version to avoid any unexpected issues.
+We jumped version from v1.x to v4.x in order to match Angular version.

 NOTE 1: In order to use animation, please include Animation Module from `angular v4.x` to your project: